-TEF Canada Speaking Practice: Complete Guide to Expression Orale (2026)
+TEF Canada Speaking Practice: The Complete Expression Orale Guide

-How to prepare for the TEF Canada Expression Orale section.
-Task formats, CLB score targets, common mistakes, and practical tips for Express Entry candidates.
+How to prepare for the TEF Canada Expression Orale: the 2-task format, CLB 7 score target of 310-348, common mistakes, and a practical home practice routine for Express Entry candidates.

 Sections